 The WGC shared preliminary thoughts with members about the March 12 decision here and the March 19 decision here.
 (Members must be logged on to the WGC website to view the March 12 document.)
 Ultimate impacts of these decisions will take months if not years to become clear.
 As such, we will continue to follow developments and monitor outcomes.
 Where these decisions affect screenwriters, the WGC will ensure that the CRTC and the federal government are made aware, and we will advocate for changes where necessary.
 We rely on writers’ experiences to better inform our positions, so don’t hesitate to contact us as you see these or other CRTC policy changes impacting you.

 Monitoring the success of the group-based licencing framework ahead of the 2017 group licence renewals

 In 2010 the CRTC announced “A group-based approach to the licensing of private television services,” a new television policy that was intended to respond to the advent of digital technologies and the consolidation of broadcasting companies, among other things.
 This policy included spending requirements on Canadian programming as a key method of ensuring that such programming is available to Canadians, in furtherance of the objectives of the Broadcasting Act.
 The policy was implemented in 2011, with most large broadcast groups given a five-year licence term.
-Following an expected one-year extension, those broadcasting licence terms expire in 2016, at which time the Bell Media, Shaw Media, Rogers Media, and Corus Entertainment licences will be up for renewal.
+Following an expected one-year extension, those broadcasting licence terms expire in 2017, at which time the Bell Media, Shaw Media, Rogers Media, and Corus Entertainment licences will be up for renewal.